allevitan/Live_RPI_Reconstruction_Service/README.md

 ## Installation

-Once the various dependencies (listed in setup.py) are installed, PCW can be installed via:
+Once pytorch is installed, PCW and the remaining dependencies can be installed via:

 ```console
 $ pip install -e .